lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 - Ensure the H3 resolution you selected matches what the visualisation expects (defaults to 7)
 - For Streamlit: Verify that `suitability_scores.csv` exists with `suitability_score` column (0-10 scale)

+**Note**:
-**Note**: When using H3 hexagons, clicking or hovering over a hexagon displays a tooltip with the biochar suitability score, suitability grade, recommendation, H3 index, location coordinates, and point count.
+- **Suitability Map**: When using H3 hexagons, clicking or hovering over a hexagon displays a tooltip with the biochar suitability score, suitability grade, H3 index, location coordinates, and point count.
+- **SOC Map**: Tooltip displays SOC value (g/kg), H3 index, location coordinates, and point count.

 ### Streamlit: Results not displayed